lanse-sir/SUP/README.md

-# sup
+# SUP
-source code of sup model.
+The source code of the SUP model.